samkys/InfluxDBDocker/README.md

 # 3. Getting started
 1. Make sure you install Docker, see 1.1.
 2. Open a terminal in this directory (Windows powershell as admin assumed)
-3. Run: `docker build -t dbDocker .`
+3. Run: `sudo docker-compose build`
-    - This builds a docker image from the current directory named dbDocker
+    - This builds a docker image from the docker-compose file.
 4. To launch an instance of the image run the following.
+    - `sudo docker-compose up`
+    - Maybe ignore the rest?
     - `docker run -v c:/users/<you>/Desktop/database/:/var/lib/influxdb/ -ditp 3000:3000 dbDocker`
     - `docker run` tells the container to start a container
     - `-v c:/users/<you>/Desktop/database/:/var/lib/influxdb/` tells the container to mount the /var/libinfluxdb/ directory to a local directory on the host (rename the path to where you want the database info stored...)